droptableuser/kubernetes-the-hard-way/README.md

 ## Labs

-This tutorial assumes you have access to the [Google Cloud Platform](https://cloud.google.com).
-While GCP is used for basic infrastructure requirements the lessons learned in this tutorial can be applied to other platforms.
+This tutorial assumes you have access to a few [SBC](https://en.wikipedia.org/wiki/Single-board_computer).
+I will use Banana PIs (1x Banana PI Ultra, 4x Berry)

 * [Prerequisites](docs/01-prerequisites.md)
 * [Installing the Client Tools](docs/02-client-tools.md)